DJ Zac Barr

 The bride and groom should NEVER leave the reception for any reason.
 When guests don't see the bride and groom enjoying the celebration, they may be inclined to leave.

 Plan to have the parent dances at the end of dinner, right before the cake cutting.
-This avoids having to stop the dancing later for these formalities and ensures that all parties involved are available and not "indisposed."
+This ensures that everyone is still wearing their tie, that hair is till in place and the photographs will be AMAZING!

 Remember that you're inviting guests of all ages.
 If you want all of your guests to enjoy the reception, allow the DJ to play music for everyone.

-Lastly, it's important to remember this is YOUR day....relax, sit back and have a good time!
+Lastly, it's important to remember this is YOUR day....
+Relax, sit back and have a good time!
+Let your other Pros and me do the worrying; it's what we're good at!